Guide to College for International Students

 - You will be required to pay a SEVIS I-901 fee.

-- Once your fee is paid, you’ll receive Form I-20, which grants you permission to sit for an interview for a student visa with your consulate or embassy.
+- Once the steps above are completed, you’ll receive Form I-20, which grants you permission to sit for an interview for a student visa with your consulate or embassy.

 - If you have a spouse or children who will also be living with you in the U.S., they will be required to obtain this form (though there is no fee connected), and will also need to complete the full student visa process.